 Slasher has been one of the most controversial characters in CoD esports in recent years, as a very vocal teammate that has no issues telling people exactly what they are doing wrong.

-However, he is without a doubt the best Assault Rifle player in the game, and has been right at the very top for the last three years, only facing competition from Sam “Octane” Larew and Matthew “Formal” Piper.
+However, he is without a doubt one of the best Assault Rifle players in the game, and has been right at the very top for the last three years, only facing competition from Sam “Octane” Larew and Matthew “Formal” Piper.

-He teamed with John for their Black Ops 3 and Infinite Warfare World Championship performances, as well as placing third at the Advanced Warfare World Championships.
+He teamed with Apathy for their Black Ops 3 and Infinite Warfare World Championship performances, as well as placing third at the Advanced Warfare World Championships.

 Clayster, or Clay as he is affectionately known to members of the community, is one of Call of Duty’s most popular players.

 Clay picked up a huge following amidst the explosive growth the scene saw in Black Ops 2, as part of the compLexity dynasty that dominated Call of Duty at the time, winning six of seven consecutive events, the seventh being a runner up placing at the PAX Prime Invitational.

 In recent years, Clay has remained a top AR player and become a vocal leader, taking a young Denial team to a World Championship win in Advanced Warfare and now leading three young guns in his current eUnited squad.

 Aches may be the only player that can rival Slasher for controversy at the top level.
 However, you can’t doubt his accolades.

 With 20 major championships under his belt, Aches has an argument to be even higher than he is.

 If his performances throughout the “jetpack era” had been slightly better and more consistent, he would definitely have a case to be top three.
 However, in the first boots-on-the-ground game since Call of Duty: Ghosts (in which he won Champs), Aches went on a magnificent run at the World Championships to knock out long-time rivals OpTic Gaming and beat favourites Team Kaliber in the grand final, making him a two-time World Champion.